davatorium/rofi/doc/rofi-manpage.markdown

 * `Ctrl-Page Up`: Go to the previous column
 * `Ctrl-Page Down`: Go to the next column
 * `?`: Switch to the next modi.
 The list can be customized with the `-switchers` argument.
+* `ctrl-/`: Switch to the previous modi.
+The list can be customized with the `-switchers` argument.
 * `Ctrl-space`: Set selected item as input text.

 ## FAQ